-Snowball devices use tamper-resistant enclosures, 256-bit encryption, and an industry-standard Trusted Platform Module (TPM) designed to ensure both security and full chain-of-custody for your data.
-Encryption keys are managed with the AWS Key Management Service (KMS), and they are never sent to, or stored on the device.
+Snowball Edge devices use tamper-evident enclosures, 256-bit encryption, and industry-standard Trusted Platform Modules (TPM) designed to ensure both security and full chain-of-custody for your data.
+Encryption keys are managed with the AWS Key Management Service (KMS) and they are never stored on the device.

 How it works

-Use Snowball devices if you regularly receive or need to share large amounts of data with clients, customers, or business associates.
+Many industries require secure, distribution of content.
+Airlines, VFX houses, studios, banks, hospitals, and even sports teams need to move media files for viewing, rendering, processing, and analysis.
+Use AWS Snowball devices if you regularly receive or share large amounts of data with clients, customers, or partners.
 Snowball devices can be sent directly from AWS to client or customer locations.